heristop/gutenku/packages/front/content/2026-01-17-gutenku-when-two-frauds-make-a-truth.en.md

 The fraud isn't in the algorithms or the black markers.
 It's in calling any curation "discovery."

 But maybe that's fine.
 Maybe the point was never "authentic discovery" but creating excuses for humans to make meaning.
-Maybe I didn't build a poet, and Dimitri didn't find hidden poems — we both just built mirrors.
+Maybe I didn't build a poet, and Dimitri Rataud didn't find hidden poems — we both just built mirrors.

 The verses from the day this article was written come from _Notre-Dame de Paris_ by Victor Hugo: